National Immigrant Justice Center

 Deferred Action for Eligible Youth (DREAMers)

 Legal assistance for eligible youth and their families seeking to apply for deferred action and employment authorization.
-For an online tool to help you determine if you qualify, go to DREAMerJustice.org.
+For more information about DACA, visit immigrantjustice.org/DACA.

 Legal assistance for permanent residents and U.S. citizens who want to apply to bring family members to the United States or to allow family members in the United States to adjust their status.